2010 Tonight Show conflict: Impact

 Letterman had initially wanted O'Brien to be in the promo as well, but O'Brien firmly rejected it, saying, "No fucking way I'm doing that.
 It's not a joke to me—it's real."
 O'Brien was sure his agreement prohibited television appearances for several months, but gathered NBC would be only too happy to allow him a one-time reprieve for the ad, as it was to improve Leno's image.
 O'Brien, by this point, was planning a live tour with his staff that would take him on the road, and had also created a Twitter account.
 After about one hour online, O'Brien's number of Twitter followers had rocketed past the 30,000 followers of the official Jay Leno account, and he held over 300,000 followers in under 24 hours; he surpassed the one million mark in May 2010.
 Many speculated that O'Brien would sign a deal with Fox for a late-night program; Comedy Central and HBO had also expressed interest in O'Brien.
 Fox's deal moved slowly and they eventually withdrew their offer due to station resistance, the daunting financial investment, and opposition from Roger Ailes.

 O'Brien eventually signed with cable network TBS in April, with his next program, Conan, set to debut in November.
 The move prompted industry surprise; online blog Vulture commented that, "Conan will now be featured as a lead-in for Lopez Tonight on TBS.
 It's not just basic cable, it's unsexy basic cable."
 His nationwide comedy tour, The Legally Prohibited from Being Funny on Television Tour, began on April 12 and ran through June 14.

 A documentary shot during that time, Conan O'Brien Can't Stop, as well as a May 60 Minutes interview, prompted some observers to deem him "whiny".
 Vanity Fair's James Wolcott said O'Brien "came off as a peevish straw of nervous energy ... a self-involved chatterbox."
+However, many other has positive reactions to the documentary with The Hollywood Reporter stating, "The late-night host is funnier than ever in a thoroughly entertaining doc about his post-"Tonight Show" tour," and Roger Ebert saying, "after the movie, I rather admired him.
+What we are seeing is a man determined to vindicate himself after a public humiliation.
+People attend his shows, cheer him, like him.
+That proves something."
+The documentary was "certified fresh" on Rotten Tomatoes.

 As NBC could have potentially retained intellectual property originating from O'Brien's entire seventeen-year tenure with the network, O'Brien simply changed names on the tour (turning his character, the Masturbating Bear, into the "Self-Pleasuring Panda").
 The Washington Post later reported that retaining the characters was "not a key issue for O'Brien".